Bookmark this page: www.oecd.org/tax/globalforum/mexico

 Why have the meeting now?

 The work to improve transparency and exchange of information has received crucial support from the leaders of the G20 and the G8.
-Following the G20 meeting and communiqué in April 2009, the OECD Secretariat provided a detailed A Progress Report on the Jurisdictions Surveyed by the OECD Global Forum (18 May 2012) by financial centres around the world towards implementation of an internationally agreed standard on exchange of information for tax purposes.
+Following the G20 meeting and communiqué in April 2009, the OECD Secretariat provided a detailed implementation of an internationally agreed standard on exchange of information for tax purposes by financial centres around the world towards implementation of an internationally agreed standard on exchange of information for tax purposes.
 It now seems appropriate that a robust peer review mechanism should be put in place under the umbrella of a restructured Global Forum, to give firm foundation to this progress and ensure effective implementation of the standards.
 Before the September G20 meetings (Finance Ministers on 4-5 September and Leaders on 23-24 September) the Global Forum needs to discuss how to respond to the demands of the international community.

 Who was invited to the Global Forum meeting and who attended?